omidfarhang/omid.dev/content/posts/2012-05-03-firefox-websocket-bug-compromises-tor-anonymity.en.md

 [<img title="ff-disable-websockets" border="0" alt="ff-disable-websockets" src="http://lh4.ggpht.com/-XJRuy4wq-gY/T6KOvMQFaPI/AAAAAAAAF3I/4Ad6Qd26Rp0/ff-disable-websockets_thumb%25255B1%25255D.png?imgmax=800" width="500" height="246" />](http://lh6.ggpht.com/-NJ68KMUisnk/T6KOsiHtmCI/AAAAAAAAF3A/C4FhgvY0gmM/s1600-h/ff-disable-websockets%25255B3%25255D.png)

 The only workaround for the problem currently is to completely disable the use of WebSocket in the browser.
-Users can do this by accessing Firefox's advanced configuration options by entering `about:config` in the address bar and changing the network.websocket.enabled option to &#8220;false&#8221;.
+Users can do this by accessing Firefox's advanced configuration options by entering `about:config` in the address bar and changing the network.websocket.enabled option to “false”.

 The Tor developers are currently working on a fix for the security hole and will be releasing a new TBB version soon.
 More information on the issue can be found in the [bug report](https://trac.torproject.org/projects/tor/ticket/5741) on the Tor project's issue tracking system.